lararosekelley/github-templates/README.md

 ### Modifying template files

 To fill in your project info, simply run the provided `generate.sh` script (note that "repository" is the repo name, not the full URL):

 ```sh
 $ bash .github/generate.sh -u username -e email -r repository
 ```

 The only thing left to do is to scroll to the "Code Style" section in `CONTRIBUTING.md` and add your own guidelines.
 That's all there is to it!
+You may also want to consider deleting the `generate.sh` and `README.md` files to save some space and remove clutter.